 The mission in and around Bong Son was straightforward: Search out the enemy, kill him, and destroy his matériel.
 Now that’s more like it, that is, until you actually do — encounter the enemy.

 Until you’re actually in the bush, like this unidentified soldier.
 The towel around his neck is designed for cooling and keeping insects from his collar.
 (U.S. Army-Charlie Haughty)

 In Vietnam, there were no front-lines per se, but if there were a firefight, ambush, a specific operation with likely enemy contact, that could be considered a front-line, while it lasted.
 Even the Base Camp back at An Khe could be a front-line if the enemy were to gain access in significant numbers.
-Now that I’ve probably confused many of you, it’s safe to say that the Binh Dinh Province, in and around Bong Son, was one of the Cav’s most active areas of operation during the time I covered it, Jan.
+It’s safe to say that the Binh Dinh Province, in and around Bong Son, was one of the Cav’s — if the the war’s — most active areas of operation during the time I covered it, Jan.
 67-Jan.
 68.

 My first field assignment would be my most significant, considering the eventual publicity and culminating at the highest level: The White House.***